fatihbalsoy/material-board/README.md

 ![License](https://img.shields.io/badge/license-AGPL_v3-blue)
 ![WordPress](https://img.shields.io/badge/WordPress-lightblue)

-Material Dashboard is a Wordpress plugin that replaces your site's dashboard design with a more modern look by using [Google's Material Design Guidelines](https://material.io/design).
-This plugin respects your dashboard layout, does not make any drastic changes, and does not add plugin branding, it is completely free and simple to use.
+The Material Dashboard plugin for WordPress updates the appearance of your site's dashboard to a sleeker, more contemporary design based on [Google's Material Design Guidelines](https://material.io/design).
+This plugin preserves your existing dashboard layout, avoids making any significant alterations, and doesn't include any branding or promotional content.
+It's straightforward to use and comes at no cost.

 ## Screenshots